 - Timeless and stunning.

 - It’s more high maintenance than other metals.
 When silver reacts with sulphur in the air, it forms black silver sulphide on the metal’s surface.
 This process is often sped up by things like oil on your skin and moisture.
 Therefore, it’s important to keep your silver clean and dry.

 - Silver is a very soft metal.
 While it’s usually combined with another metal before being turned into jewelry, even these alloys can be prone to scrapes.

-This is a popular alloy made of fine silver and other metals.
+This is a popular alloy made of fine silver and other metals, such as copper, zinc, and nickel.
 The most common variety of sterling silver is 0.925 sterling silver, which is 92.5% silver and 7.5% copper.
 Sterling silver is a great choice if you’re looking for the appearance of silver, but want something more durable and affordable.

 - Much cheaper than silver in a more pure form (e.g. silver plated jewelry).

 - Versatile and not too precious – perfect for daily wear.